jimnarey/alu_auto_builder/README.md

 A huge amount has been done since the last beta but the following are outstanding:

-- Adding support for bezels.
-- Adding support for marquees
-- The logging needs a little rationalisation
+- The logging needs a little rationalisation, including removing some errant special characters
 - Better handling of errors
 - Catching when Skyscraper can't find metadata and informing the user before continuing
-- It can be made to run a little faster
+- It can be made to run a little faster, especially when building UCEs
 - A MacOS build, which I now expect to have exactly the same functionality as the Windows/Linux versions.
+- General GUI refinements
+- Improve the help and documentation

 ## Credits